stomar/ruby-lang.org/README.md

 This application is based around a Jekyll instance, but makes use of several other libraries and hand-made tools, in order to ease maintenance and deploy.
 Goals:

-* maintenance of ruby-lang.org through Github through this very repository
+* maintenance of ruby-lang.org through GitHub through this very repository
 * **page editions using pull requests or live edits!**
 * **translations sync thanks to git logs**